Walk B: Arlington Heights South (including Robbins Park)

 Supply Wagon Ambush (Marker)

-Samuel Whittemore Marker
+Samuel Whittemore Marker and Deacon Joseph Adams

 During the British retreat, Samuel Whittemore (see Butterfield-Whittemore House), a farmer and former soldier, aged 78, armed himself, and posted himself behind a stone wall near here.
 The actual location was closer to Chestnut St along Mystic Ave.
 He managed to shoot three British soldiers before getting bayoneted and left for dead.
 He was later found and taken to the emergency hospital at Cooper's Tavern.
 Amazingly, he lived for a further 18 years, and was laid to rest in the Old Burying Ground in 1793.
 [27: Newspaper clipping 2019.FIC.24 (Arlington Historical Society)] He was declared a Massachusetts state hero in 2005.
-(The marker, one of four in town erected in 1878, has has some incorrect details.)
+(The marker, one of four in town erected in 1878, has some incorrect details.)

 Cooper's Tavern (Marker)